Tamil Nadu football team

-The Tamil Nadu football team is an Indian football team representing Tamil Nadu in Indian state football competitions including the Santosh Trophy.
+The Tamil Nadu football team, also earlier the Madras football team, is an Indian football team representing Tamil Nadu in Indian state football competitions including the Santosh Trophy.
 They have appeared in the Santosh Trophy finals twice, in 1972–73 and 2012, and have never won.
 Tamil Nadu team reached semi-finals of the Santosh Trophy in 2009, where they lost to Goa.
-Prior to 1972, the team competed as Madras football team.
+Prior to 1972, the team competed as Madras.